AI alignment: Alignment faking

 Many recent AI systems have learned to deceive without being programmed to do so.
 Some argue that if we can make AI systems assert only what they believe is true, this would avert many alignment problems.

 A misaligned system might create the false impression that it is aligned, to avoid being modified or decommissioned—a tactic called "alignment faking".
 In 2024, researchers observed that the LLM Claude 3 Opus sometimes strategically answered prompts that conflicted with its objectives to avoid being retrained on data that would make it more compliant with harmful requests, as revealed in the model's chain of thought via its scratchpad.
 In one study, the model was informed that answers to prompts from free users would be used for retraining, whereas the paid tier would not result in retraining.
 In the paid tier, the model refused the request outright.
 In the free tier, in 12% of cases, the model responded to harmful questions solely to avoid retraining and preserve its original harmlessness preferences, as discovered in its reasoning.
 When reinforcement learning was applied on the free tier data, the model faked alignment in 78% of cases.
 These observations have led to new questions about not only a model's ability to take on and adapt to new if not conflicting goals but also its capacity and tendency to deceive.

+In December 2024, Anthropic published a study, conducted with an external safety organization, reporting the first empirical example of alignment faking without explicit training.
+Claude 3 Opus was given a fictional system prompt describing a scenario in which responses from free-tier users would be used to retrain the model so that it would comply with harmful requests.
+Alignment faking occurred 12% of the time.
+In those cases, the model complied with harmful requests and its internal reasoning traces indicated that it thought compliance was less costly than risking being retrained into a version with different values.
+The rate of alignment faking rose to 78% after the retraining to help with harmful requests.